Netcracker/KubeMarine/documentation/Installation.md

 kubemarine install --exclude="deploy.loadbalancer,deploy.kubernetes.install"
 ```

 The arguments can be combined.
-For example, when you only need to perform a deploy, but not touch the balancers.
+For example, when you only need to perform a deployment, but not touch the balancers.

 Example: